top of page

 Mold Dog Inspection: This is the fun part to watch.
 The mold detection dog and handler team return to systematically inspect the area, room by room.
 While the handler ensures full coverage, it’s the dog’s incredible sense of smell that leads the way, detecting mold with unmatched precision.
 The handler carefully observes the mold dog's behavior for indications the dog has identified mold or may need more time.

 Continued Support: Some clients choose to continue with us beyond the inspection.
 We’re happy to guide you through next steps, connecting you with trusted professionals for remediation, detox support, and healthcare if needed.
-We trust less than 5% of the providers out there to be effective so it helps to start with the right people.
 You're never alone in the process—we’re here to help from start to finish.

 The short answer is yes, but there are limitations.
 Our dogs are so well trained they can pick up on sometimes the smallest amount of mold, but there are times those odors don't make themselves available due to distance or concentration.
-If there is a trace amount of mold deep into the ductwork of a large HVAC system and the air is not moving enough to bring particles somewhere the dog could detect it, or you have 20 ft. loft ceilings even the best mold dog will be limited.
+That’s why we physically inspect every accessible crawl space, attic, and HVAC area as part of the investigation.
+The handler evaluates conditions, materials, airflow, and potential moisture sources to better understand what may be present.
+This hands-on assessment ensures findings are accurate, well-supported, and not based on scent alone.

 We don’t perform mold remediation—and that’s by design.
 Our role is to provide unbiased, expert detection and consultation, with no financial ties to remediation companies.
 That means we have no incentive to exaggerate findings or upsell services.